 Presentation - Covid Recovery Plan Strategy and Update on Outbreak Control Plan

-There will be a joint presentation by the Director of Public Health, The Executive Director of Adult Health and Social Care and the CCG updating on information provided at previous meetings and on the current situation in the city.
+This will be a joint presentation by the Director of Public Health, Executive Director, Adult Social Care and the CCG which will update on the information provided to previous meetings and an update on the current situation in the city.

 41.1 The Director of Public Health, Alistair Hill, gave a presentation (copy uploaded to the agenda pack on the council website) detailing the arrangements being put into place going forward both to seek to continue to contain the number of cases across the city and importantly to foster and sustain recovery and to build resilience in the event of any future spikes in infection rates.
 Although the mortality rate in the city remained relatively low compared to other parts of the country all partners were continuing to work to ensure that there was sufficient to respond effectively to any changes which took place.
 Details of infection levels and mortality rates week by week were shown.
 The slides accompanying this presentation were displayed at the meeting and would also be attached to the agenda and council website.
 Data provided related to the period up to 20 January 2021.